 Catalog Number: CG-0055

 Petalodus ohioensis tooth number 10 is a beautiful specimen.
 It’s well-shaped, well colored, and has a solid root.
 I worked the specimen with an air scribe for some time, removing the matrix from a perimeter slowly, before uncovering the tooth itself.
 Air scribes are useful but troublesome to work with.
 They are loud and vibrate heavily.
 When removing rock, you have to take your time and be careful you don’t mark up or break the specimen.

 Further work with the scribe removed the crown from the matrix.
 I recovered the blade and a piece of root.
 The plan is to reattach it to the base with Paraloid B-72.
 It will be removable with acetone later.

 Lingual Side of Crown

-Before I glued the labial side of the crown back to the rock, I created a panoramic focus stacked image from 18 different photos through a microscope.
-I only added Paraloid B-72 adhesive to the crown on by the broken portion, and it could be removed again simply using acetone.
-The labial side of the crown is the flat to concave side.
-The lingual side of the crown is deeply convex.
+Before I glued the lingual side of the crown back to the rock, I created a panoramic focus-stacked image from 18 different photos through a microscope.
+I only added Paraloid B-72 adhesive to the crown by the broken portion, and it could be removed again simply using acetone.
+The lingual side of the crown is the flat to concave side.
+The labial side of the crown is convex.

 Crown Interior Microscopic Detail